Minnesota Wild Rice Recipes

 Wild rice is not an actual "rice grain" and is unrelated to other rice grains.
 It is an annual grass which grows naturally in many Northern Minnesota lakes.
 Its edible grains are long, slender and black, with an earthy, nutty flavor.

-Wild rice was known by the name “manomin” to the Ojibwe and to most of the early white explorers and settlers of the Upper Mississippi Valley.
+Wild rice was known by the name “manomin” to the Ojibwe or Anishinabe and to most of the early white explorers and settlers of the Upper Mississippi Valley.
 The Ojibwe word for grain or berry is "min."
 The word “mano”, meaning good, makes "manomin" (good berry).
 Here is a wonderful resource full of ideas about how to use this tasty native grain.

 Minnesota Restaurant Reviews